-The title and page image are intentionally misleading.
-This is actually about memes as Dawkins originally defined them: bits of knowledge passed from person to person via word of mouth and various media.
+…OK, both the title and the page image are pretty misleading on this one.
+I’m actually talking about memes as Richard Dawkins originally defined them: bits of knowledge passed from person to person via word of mouth and various media.

 Figures of speech are memes, writing styles are memes, and tropes are some of the most persistent memes of all.
 In fact, you could argue that stories are just meme golems.
 Where do all these bits come from, though?
 Both reality and fantasy in equal measure: life inspires art inspires life and so on, and memes travel freely between them.

 Despite how many of us think of fiction as an escape from real life, they’re really intertwined in our minds to the point where it’s hard to locate the boundary between them.
 Most fantasy creatures are just rejiggered animals, but (like animals, coincidentally) they’ve evolved into versions that no longer look like their sources.

 A lot of keen sci-fi watchers have noticed how many space battles resemble World War II dogfights.
 As I’ll discuss next week, horror trends are often thinly-disguised news stories.
 And think of how many fiction inventions have made their way to real life: cell phones, automatic doors, video chat, AI assistants, Elvish…

 But what many of us don’t realize is how you can tap into your readers’ meme banks to tell twice the amount of story with half the amount of words, in a much more dynamic and engaging way than if you’d tried to explain everything.